 The permit sets out limits on the pollution your business can make at your premises and from any mobile plant, and what you need to do to prevent and control pollution.

-Check the Public register of permitted installations.
+Check the legislation for the full list and the Public register of permitted installations.

 How to apply for an environmental permit

 - You can apply by post – you complete the application form, enclose the correct fee and post it back to us at the address given on the form.
 To obtain the form, you can either download the application form, apply online, or contact the health and environment team and we will post it to you.

 - We will usually send an Environmental Protection Officer to check your pollution control measures and working practices.

 - If the council is satisfied that everything is in order, we will issue you with the permit.
 You will only be granted a permit if the council is sure that you will operate your business in line with permit conditions.

 The fees are set by central government.
 They change every year and vary from one type of business to another.
 They also vary depending on your environmental performance – this is calculated using a risk assessment based on the outcome of inspection.

 How we deal with your application